Judit3/shoes/README.md

 ### Future implementations

-- Implement more filtering option like filter items by price range, material of the shoe, etc.
+Implement more filtering option like filter items by price range, material of the shoe, etc.

 ### Imported libraries

-It was imported gspread in order to be able to access the Google sheeet.
+It was imported gspread in order to be able to access the Google sheet.
 It was imported Credentials from google.oauth2.service_account to use the creds.json file to set up authentication needed to access the created Google Cloud project.

 ## Technologies used